14 Mar 2017

 As many of us know, quality sleep is vital to overall health, wellbeing and vitality.5 Studies from around the world show that sleep is essential to human function and performance6.
 We’re better and healthier after a good night’s sleep.

-As we celebrate World Sleep Day 2017, here are just some of things that come with getting a good night's sleep and why you should make it as important as a healthy diet and regular exercise.
+Here are just some of things that come with getting a good night's sleep and why you should make it as important as a healthy diet and regular exercise.

 Lack of sleep can affect your weight in ways you may not have considered.
 Not only does it slow your metabolism, it also forces your body to crave easy energy, which we often consume in calorie dense drinks and sugary snacks.